Holidays Calendar for October 14, 2016

 • 1888 Born: Katherine Mansfield, New Zealand and British short story writer.
 She is considered to be one of the most prominent modernist authors.

-• 1884 The American innovator and entrepreneur George Eastman (founder of Eastman Kodak) received a United States patent on his photographic film.
+• 1884 American innovator and entrepreneur George Eastman (founder of Eastman Kodak) received a United States patent on his photographic film.

 • 1644 Born: William Penn, English real estate entrepreneur, philosopher, and early Quaker.
 He is primarily remembered as the founder of Pennsylvania.

 • 1066 The Battle of Hastings was fought between the Norman-French army of Duke William II of Normandy and an English army under King Harold II.
+It began the Norman conquest of England.